TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

-For dense video captioning, it can be seen from Tab.~\ref{table:zeroshot} that our TemporalVLM model achieves the best results across all three metrics, i.e., SODA\_c, CIDEr, and F1 Score.
+\textbf{Dense Video Captioning Results.} Tab.~\ref{table:zeroshot} shows that TemporalVLM achieves the best results across all metrics.
 For example, we outperform TimeChat~\cite{ren2024timechat} by \textbf{+0.3} on CIDEr and \textbf{+0.5} on F1 Score.
-This is likely because TimeChat~\cite{ren2024timechat} treats the entire video as a single clip and aggregates video tokens via query aggregation, overlooking fine-grained information.
+This is likely because TimeChat treats the entire video as a single clip and aggregates video tokens via query aggregation, overlooking fine-grained information.
 In contrast, our extracted features, which capture both local fine-grained cues from each clip and global temporal dependencies across multiple clips, are effective for caption generation and event localization.
-Moreover, our approach obtains superior results than LongVLM~\cite{weng2024longvlm} across SODA\_c \textbf{(+0.4)}, CIDEr (\textbf{+1.2}), and F1 Score (\textbf{+0.8}), which confirms the importance of our time-aware clip encoder and BiLSTM for dense video captioning.
+Our approach also obtains superior results than LongVLM~\cite{weng2024longvlm} across SODA\_c \textbf{(+0.4)}, CIDEr (\textbf{+1.2}), and F1 Score (\textbf{+0.8}), which confirms the importance of our time-aware clip encoder and BiLSTM for dense video captioning.